pingswept/design-for-fab/content/logistics/projects.md

 Project due: Tuesday, February 4, at the start of class.

+-->

-# PX: Wind-powered car
+# P2: Build a wind-powered car

-Build a small vehicle (less than 40 cm long) that can drive upwind without any source of energy other than the wind.
+Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.

 A few guidelines to help your learning:

-*  Lego gears are prohibited.
-You can use other Legos (wheels or whatever) if you want.
+* On the final vehicle, Lego gears are prohibited.
+You can use other Legos (wheels or whatever) if you want, but no Lego gears.
+This is to encourage you to learn how to design a gear, if you want to use gears.
+For prototyping, anything goes.
-*  If you are going to 3D print a propeller or turbine blades, they should be entirely of your own design.
+* If your design uses a propeller, do not 3D print a propeller, unless it is entirely of your own design.
+This is to encourage you to learn how to design a propeller.

--->
+* Your vehicle does NOT have to be a car.
+Wheels are cool, but other methods could also work, depending on your goals.

+### P2 due dates

+P2 learning goals: Tuesday, February 8, 11:59 PM on Canvas.

+P2 proto: Thursday, February 10, at the start of class.

+P2 final: Tuesday, February 15, at the start of class.
+You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

 # P1: Build a trigger mechanism